Naman-08/Foodie-We/README.md

 # Foodie_We
 FoodieWe is a Food restaurant Website which is made using Reactjs and little Bootstrap 5.
 It consist of proper navigation and home , about , services and contact section with Some Amazing CSS Animations and properties.

-Website is Hosted on this link : https://foodiewe-f6004.web.app/

 Some Demo Images :

 <img width="960" alt="git1" src="https://user-images.githubusercontent.com/93420193/172604101-02fd51f9-a90f-4fd0-8341-cbcac9e49fba.png">